Novartis/pisces/docsource/running.rst

 ``--spotfire-template`` option copies a template Spotfire file useful for visualizing the resulting data matrices.

-By default ``pisces summarize`` matches metadata to input sample directories based on the order of directories passed as positional arguments.
+By default ``pisces summarize-expression`` matches metadata to input sample directories based on the order of directories passed as positional arguments.
 E.g:
-``pisces summarize -m metadata.csv /Sample1 /Sample2 ...``.
+``pisces summarize-expression -m metadata.csv /Sample1 /Sample2 ...``.
 Sometimes
 this is cumbersome, so there are two options for encoding input locations in the metadata file: